Basic 🤖 AI Tools

 Why would an AI make up information instead of saying "I don't know"?

-How to Verify AI Information
+How to verify AI information

 When AI gives you important information, verify it: